sevanyerly/rhythmiq-backend/README.md

 To launch the project, you need to retrieve the media available via the following link and store them in the root of the project in the media/ folder.

 https://www.swisstransfer.com/d/8a32e5a7-bbd5-4291-9751-feaee5a2aea2
+ (no longer available)

+For the application to work properly, you can simply create the folder tree and add a default_profile_picture.png image of your choice.

 ```
 ├── manage.py
 ├── media